 We just love the look of coconut-covered cakes, not to mention that it is just about the easiest way to decorate a cake!

-We've made lots of great coconut cakes over the years that we would love for you to try!
-We have fruity cake combinations, cocktail inspired cakes, chocolate cakes and more!
+We've made lots of delicious coconut cakes over the years that we would love for you to try!
+We have fruity cake combinations, cocktail inspired cakes (like Pina Colada Cake), chocolate cakes and more!

 For the Almond Coconut Cake